hyuan27/Leetcode/README.md

 ## 1041.
 Robot Bounded In Circle:
 Idea is that if after the sequence, it is either back at origin, or facing a different direction then north, then it will come back to the origin eventually(in 1 or 3 iterations).
 Time is O(n)

+## 1249.
+Minimum Remove to Make Valid Parentheses:

+Basic idea is to use a stack, the running time is O(n)

 ## 1539.
 Kth Missing Positive Number:

 Binary Search is the best approach, O(logn) time with O(1) space